-- Do not provide personal details about young people on your website or social networking group (this includes school name, email address, ID, etc). - Always ensure you have parental permission to use any photos of young people and only use their first names on any caption. - Only use appropriate photos on your site, the sort that you would be happy putting on a public notice board remember that everyone can view them. - If you are concerned about the way a young person is attempting to contact you, report it immediately to your Captain, Chaplain or Commissioner. - If you need to email or text young people, we recommend that the company or division purchases a phone for GB use only as it is not good practice to text members directly.
-If, for some reason, you do have to use your own phone you should always copy the message to another adult leader from the company to protect yourself. - If sending e-mails to groups of people, e.g. parents, use the 'BC' facility to avoid sharing e-mail addresses. - You should never use your personal social networking account to communicate with young people. - Monitor places where interaction occurs including walls, discussions boards, comments on photos, tagging of pictures and 'Group' or 'Fan Pages'. - > Only set up pages for events, activities or groups for which you are responsible. - Remember, it is not appropriate for young people to be friends with a GB leader via Facebook or other social media sites.
-This is a child protection 'rule' that is there to protect you as the leader as well as the young person. - Use separate profiles and communication routes for email or social networking to keep contact with any young people in GB and your private life separate. - ALL communications with Explorers and Juniors should be done through their parents or carers, not directly. - Remember at all times the GBS Child Protection Policy and the Protecting Young People in Our Care cards issued to every leader.
+- Do not provide personal details about young people on your website or social media page or group (this includes school name, email address, ID, etc). - Always ensure you have parental permission to use any photos of young people and only use their first names on any caption. - Only use appropriate photos on your site, the sort that you would be happy putting on a public notice board remember that everyone can view them. - If you are concerned about the way a young person is attempting to contact you, report it immediately to your Captain/Leader-in-Charge. - If you need to email or text young people, we recommend that the company or division purchases a phone for GB use only as it is not good practice to text members directly.
+If, for some reason, you do have to use your own phone you should always copy the message to another adult leader from the company. - If sending emails to groups of people, e.g. parents, use the 'BCC' facility to avoid sharing email addresses. - You should never use your personal social media account to communicate with young people. - Monitor places where interaction occurs including walls, discussions boards, comments on photos, tagging of pictures and 'Group' or 'Fan Pages'. - > Only set up pages for events, activities or groups for which you are responsible. - Remember, it is not appropriate for young people to be friends with a GBS leader via social media platforms.
+This is a child protection rule that is there to protect you as the leader as well as the young person. - Use separate profiles and communication routes for email or social media to keep contact with any young people in GBS and your private life separate. - ALL communications with Explorers and Juniors should be done through their parents or carers, not directly. - Remember at all times the GBS Safeguarding Policy and the Protecting Young People in Our Care cards issued to every leader.